gabrield/stk/README.md

 * Window
 * Button
-* Text Area - still need some changes/improvements
+* Text Input/Output - still need some changes/improvements
 * Plotter - under development/test
-* ProgressBar - under test
+* ProgressBar
-* Listbox - planned

 Take a look at test.c to see the basics of STK;